kKerem/kKerem/README.md

 ### Hi there 👋
 My name is Kerem.
-I'm a Software Engineer student in Ukraine.
+I'm a Software Engineer student and also working in Ukraine.
 I mostly like to do some front-end projects.
 <hr>

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kKerem&layout=compact)